StefanoDeVuono/rfc-example/README.md

 ### Notes

-Performance is not major concern.
+Performance is not a major concern.
 Art takes a long time to make.
 According to [Artsy](https://www.artsy.net/article/artsy-editorial-what-to-do-if-you-think-you-ve-found-a-masterpiece-in-the-attic), current time to authenticate a painting can be a long time, as paperwork and shipping are often required.
 In some cases (if the artist has a cagalogue, its committee may only meet twice a year) can be a minimum of 6 months.

 ### Possible Token Representation
 #### Example Input: